-A search for the "terroir" of the famous French cool-climate areas of northern France in Australia led me to buy land in partnership with my brother David, in Tasmania in December 1973.
+A search for the "terroir" of the famous French cool-climate areas of northern France in Australia led me to buy land in partnership with my brother David, in northern Tasmania in December 1973.
 This search study became part of my doctoral thesis on viticulture completed at the University of Sydney in 1977.
 The vineyard was named Pipers Brook Vineyard after the local brook and is now part of history.
 Pipers Brook's second-label Ninth Island became the most widely distributed and recognized label from Tasmania.
 Pirie was the Pipers Brook sparkling wine label and was first made in 1995.
 It became the most awarded of all the wines I made and has been drunk by Her Majesty Queen Elizabeth II on at least two occasions.

 I have continued to research wine climates and these days the knowledge is more precise in predicting "terroir".
 In a paper at the International Cool Climate Symposium in Hobart in 2012 I selected the best index for predicting grapevine ripening in cool climates.
 When the opportunity to apply this learning arose again recently I could not resist planting another sparkling wine vineyard in what appeared to be a grand cru sparkling site.

 I named the vineyard Apogee, meaning the highest point.

 The philosophy behind Apogee:

 1. Use the latest climatology to locate a perfect ripening location for sparkling wine using the classic Champagne grapes Chardonnay, Pinot noir and Pinot Meunier with a small amount of Pinot gris known as Fromenteau in Champagne.

 2. Produce only Single Vineyard wines so that the output fully reflects the distinguished vineyard conditions and intensive vineyard manipulations